-2. I am an extremely picky eater and has an extensive list of foods I dislike.
+2. I am an extremely picky eater and have an extensive list of foods I dislike.

 3. I do not like things to touch on my plate.
 If something wet meets something that isn’t supposed to be I will not eat it.

-4. I do not like seafood.
-My Dad loved it and brought home lobsters once.
-He put them in the bathtub to keep them fresh.
-My friend, Tracy named them.
-Needless to say I could not eat Henry and Henrietta.
+4. I do not like seafood, and am allergic to shellfish.
+My Dad loved it and brought home lobsters from time to time.
+He would put them in the bathtub to keep them fresh.
+My friend, Tracy named some.
+Needless to say I could not fathom eating Henry and Henrietta.

 5. I do not believe in the 5 second rule.
 If it hits the ground it’s outta here.